uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 The different Service Unit (SU) allocation types are explained in [this article](/userinfo/hpc/allocations/#allocation-types).
 It includes links to our allocation request webforms.

-## How do I check my allocation status on Rivanna/Afton?
+## How do I check my allocation status on Rivanna/Afton? {#how-do-i-check-my-allocation-status-on-rivanna}

 Run the `allocations` command.
 The output may look like this:
 ```